 But I do have lots to celebrate and thank my lucky stars for, great hubby, amazing kids, awesome family, and friends.
 The important things in life.

 Breaking from the carrot cake tradition, I decided I wanted to bake my own birthday cake.
-I spied an old friend in New York Times Cooking, a recipe I haven’t made in quite awhile.
+I found an old friend in New York Times Cooking, a recipe I haven’t made in quite awhile.
 Decadent Chocolate Cake from my generation’s Joy of Cooking, The Silver Palate.
 I remember buying the Silver Palate cookbook back in the day.
-Attracted by the friendly prose, whimsical drawings and cooking tips I poured over the recipes and read the side notes.
+Attracted by the friendly prose, whimsical drawings, and cooking tips I would pour over the recipes and read every side note.
 It served as a primer on ingredients, entertaining and of course great food.
 Chicken Marbella, Decadent Chocolate Cake, Pumpkin Pie, Blackberry Mousse, Pasta with Tomatoes, Garlic, Basil and Brie, favorites that have become classics.

-The beauty of having a birthday the day before Valentine’s Day…I already have dessert made.
+The beauty of having a birthday the day before Valentine’s Day…I already have the dessert made.
 The recipe for the cake can be found in NYT Cooking.
 I replaced some the semisweet chocolate chips in the icing with dark bittersweet chocolate to bump up the chocolate flavor.
-The cake itself is sweet and mild in terms of chocolate (after all the recipe is 30+ years old) you can also add chopped pieces of chocolate or chips to the cake batter before baking to further amp up the chocolate flavor.
+The cake itself is sweet and mild (after all the recipe is 30+ years old) so go ahead and add chopped pieces of chocolate or chips to the cake batter before baking to further amp up the chocolate flavor.
 Birthday cake calls for a tall glass of icy cold milk but Valentine’s Day calls for champagne, bubbly and romantic.